Where to Discuss?

 Calc Sheet: Step Four: Column Letter

-This init_field_metadata() is called in base class initialization.
+This init_field_metadata() method is called during the initialization of the base class.

 class FormatterBase(ABC):